danbz/aesthetic-programming/source/10-MachineUnlearning/Readme.md

 What to do:

 Prepare three set of gestures that can be captured by the web camera.
-Each gesture has to be repeatedly trained by long-pressing the colored "TRAIN" button, and this generates the machine learning model based on the captured images as input data (also called the "training dataset") (see Figure 10.2).
+Each gesture has to be repeatedly trained by long-pressing the colored "TRAIN" button, and this generates the machine learning model based on the captured images as input data (also called the "training dataset") (see Figure 10.3).
 This process is used to train a computer to recognize the specific gestures/images/poses so that when there is a new image input (a so-called "test dataset"), the learning/teachable machine can classify those gestures with various confidence levels, and then predict the corresponding output results.
 The three default output modes (GIF, Sound, Speech) can be further modified by searching for other sets of images, sounds and texts.

 The simplest way to start is:

 1. Train the machine using three different sets of gestures/facial expressions, then observe the predictive results shown as various outputs.
-2. Test the boundaries of recognition or classification problems, such as having a different test dataset, or under different conditions such as variable lighting.
+2. Test the boundaries of recognition or classification problems, such as having a different test dataset, or under different conditions such as variable lighting and distancewe.
 What can, and cannot, be recognized?
 3. What happens when you only use a few images?
 How does this amount of training input change the machine's predictions?

 This initial exercise aims to familiarize you with the three components of machine learning: input, learning and output, as well as to explore the relation between data and these components.
 Furthermore, this execise sets the stage for thinking about the ways in which machines learn from data, identify patterns, make decisions, and predictions.